yktoo/yktoo.com/content/blog/0265/index.en.md

 Frankly speaking, I was a bit sceptical about a smoke detector gone intelligent.
 After all, it's no rocket science: detect smoke, activate the alarm.
 Well okay, it has to be tested regularly (and no one does that weekly as prescribed).
 And remind you of the battery going low.
 And give a heads-up when the whole detector is about to expire (which is usually 5 to 10 years).
 So perhaps some of that can indeed be automated…

 The only problem was the price, in the Netherlands it's as much as **€119**, which is a bit pricey since a commodity detector only costs 5 to 10 euros.
-On the other hand, this one also detects [carbon monoxide][wiki:en:Carbon_monoxide], which, being odourless, is much more dangerous.
+On the other hand, this one also detects {{< wiki "Carbon_monoxide" "en" "carbon monoxide" >}}, which, being odourless, is much more dangerous.
 Such devices are more expensive (€25 for simplest models and €50-60 for advanced ones, with Bluetooth etc.).

 But after considering the specifications for *Nest Protect 2* I decided that is a good value for this money.